 Interests: Instrument rated private pilot, photographer and devoted UA Wildcat fan.
 When time permits, the family enjoys traveling and all too infrequent retreats to their cabin in the White Mountains of Northern Arizona.

 Harry has more than 35 years experience in founding, operating and investing in successful rapid growth technology-related companies.
-He is a co-founder of Solstice Capital.
+He is a co-founder of Solstice Capital, and now serves as President & CFO for Radiance Therapeutics.
 From its inception in 1981 to 1989, Mr. George was co-founder, Director, and Vice-President of Finance for Interleaf Inc. During this time, Interleaf, a pioneer in electronic publishing, grew to be a publicly traded company with $100 million in annual revenue.
 In January 2000, Interleaf was acquired by Broadvision in a stock merger that valued Interleaf at approximately $900 million.
 Prior to this, Harry was a co-founder, Director and Vice President of Finance of Kurzweil Computer Products, subsequently purchased by Xerox Imaging Systems.

 Harry has been a Director of a number of private and public companies and is currently a Director of AmpliMed, Lumidigm, High Throughput Genomics, and Regenesis Biomedical.
 He is a member of the Investors’ Circle and was active with the Arizona Venture Capital Conference, where he was on the conference screening panel from 1997-2003.
 Harry is a member of the advisory committee of the MBA program at the Eller School of Business of the University of Arizona and serves as an advisor to the Arizona Center for Innovation.
 From 1996 to 2003, he was a Trustee of the Arizona-Sonora Desert Museum, and he currently serves as its Vice Chair of Treasure the Desert Capital Campaign.
 He is also a Trustee of the Tucson Museum of Art.
 He received an AB from Bowdoin College.